 By maintaining compliance measures and continuous real-time monitoring, CSPM can help keep security threats to significantly low levels.
 Real-time monitoring identifies potential perils and stays one step ahead of the new threats posed by quantum computing.
 This could include enforcing certain encryption levels or a standard on information in transit or at rest, proper management of encryption keys, or logging and event tracing.

-Due to the broad and complex nature of cloud infrastructure, organizations often depend on manual security protocols to sustain compliance measures.
-This places automation at the center of a solid CSPM solution.
+Due to the broad and complex nature of cloud infrastructure, organisations often depend on manual security protocols to sustain compliance measures.
+This places automation at the centre of a solid CSPM solution.
 Enterprises can use these capabilities to maintain compliance and implement a forward-thinking security posture to help defend against tomorrow’s threats.
 Automated CSPM solutions can detect and resolve compliance violations and internal security policies by better understanding the cloud environment.
 This is done through extensive assessment, evaluation, and testing.
-Automation gives decision-makers a clear understanding of their cloud security posture and helps recognize quantum computing risks.
+Automation gives decision-makers a clear understanding of their cloud security posture and helps recognise quantum computing risks.

 In addition, CSPM solutions monitors cloud assets and operations to ensure they comply with security protocols and regulations.
 This monitoring makes it easier to identify threat vectors likely to affect the cloud environment, including future threats posed by quantum computing.